photo

 Montfuron

-• Church of Our Lady of Saint-Elzéard (stones
+• Church of Our Lady of Saint-Elzéard (dry stone)

 • Windmill built under Louis XIV